mrayirebi/market-insights-app/README.md

 - The Yahoo fetcher (`ingest/yahoo.py`) uses a public endpoint for demonstration and may be rate-limited or change without notice.
 - Copy `.env.example` to `.env` if/when you add settings. `.env` is ignored by git.
 - See `.github/copilot-instructions.md` for agent guidelines and next steps for confirming the full architecture (data sources, storage, deployment).

+## UI quick tour
+- Dashboard
+	- Add a symbol or pick from presets (FX/metals).
+Selecting a symbol ingests FX quotes (if configured) and refreshes Last Quote, News, Macro Calendar, and Recent Prices.
+	- “Ask GPT” uses OPENAI_API_KEY to summarize outlook; otherwise returns a demo prompt.
+- Journal
+	- Log trades and see overview stats, equity curve, and PnL distribution.
+Use “Analyze Journal” for AI feedback if OPENAI_API_KEY is set.
+	- Import/Export journal JSON supported.
+- Wealth
+	- Create/select portfolios, add transactions (BUY/SELL/DIV/CASH), and view computed positions.
+Market value uses the latest stored price for each symbol.